greenlastmile/greenlastmile.github.io/jobs.md

 Despite these competitive advantages in dense urban areas, their widespread adoption by logistics operators is limited.
 This is primarily due to the lack of inexpensive ways of accurately evaluating their impact on the cost of business.

 To this end, the project aims to develop data-driven tools to allow for accurate models of hybrid (vans+cargo-bikes) fleet operation under real-world settings.
-This framework will enable key stakeholders to run feasibility studies towards optimising and diversifying their fleet composition in a cost-effective manner.
+This framework will enable key stakeholders to run feasibility studies towards optimizing and diversifying their fleet composition.

 ### Your skills and attributes for success

+- High proficiency in a scientific programming language (Python and/or Julia/R).

+**Experience in at least one of the following:**

-- Master's degree or in the process of pursuing a PhD in deep learning, machine learning and mathematical optimisation.
+- deep learning, machine learning or mathematical optimization
+- Urban data science, mobility data, open street map (OSM), street networks
+- scientific/computational modelling of behavior, or complex systems

+**Desirable skills, but not required**

-- Extensive experience with the implementation of deep learning models using TensorFlow or PyTorch.
+- Experience with the implementation of deep learning models using TensorFlow or PyTorch.
-- Familiarity with Python and/or Julia/R.

-### Desirable skills, but not required
+- Research experience in one of the following:

-- PhD in topics at the intersection of deep learning and combinatorial optimisation or PhD in machine learning topics related to representation learning, graph neural network, structured data.
+    - topics at the intersection of deep learning and combinatorial optimization
+    - machine learning topics related to representation learning, graph neural network, structured data.
-- Experience in problems related to (urban) logistics or Operations Research (OR)
+    - problems related to urban mobility or Operations Research (OR)
-- Experience working with GPS mobility data, open street map (OSM), street networks

 ### As a part of this project, you can expect